Aoraki Funeral Services

 Tributes

-A tribute is a very brief anecdote or two about the deceased, usually delivered after the eulogy or life story.
-At a large service with many people delivering tributes it is important to try and be brief and not repeat the same story that has been told.
-If you aim for 2 to 3 minutes that gives everyone the opportunity to share their stories and memories.
+A tribute is a brief anecdote or two about the deceased, usually delivered after the eulogy or life story.
+At a large service with many people providing tributes, it is important to try and be brief and not repeat the same story that has already been told.
+It is good to aim for 2 to 3 minutes so everyone that chooses to can share their stories and memories.

 Download your eulogy tip sheet here